 To achieve this with minimum fuss, you may consider using solutions that allow you to show real-time progress on KPIs, without having to build custom reports.
 From a motivational standpoint, this leaves employee feeling both valued and empowered.

 2. Work together with your team

 Now that you have helped employees gain valuable insights, you’re able to work with them collaboratively.

 If a project management tool like en.wikipedia.org/wiki/Wrike or en.wikipedia.org/wiki/Trello is used, it’s easy for everyone to contribute in real-time.
 In fact, any software used should ideally have a similar collaboration feature.

 An executive can see positive results by using their intricate knowledge to benefit employees company-wide.
 If they hear of a potential issue in an area of the business, give your staff the opportunity to proactively find solutions based on your experience, rather than telling them exactly what to do.

 This will create a sense of www.themuse.com/advice/3-ways-to-c…-within-your-team, which in turn creates a sense of responsibility.
 Responsibility can lead to a feeling of progress and hopefully competence, which, you guessed it, are defined as sources of intrinsic motivation.

 Click here, or on the button below to read the full blog

-Category: Business Intelligence Software Company profile: Phocas Software is a leading business intelligence software firm created by Myles Glashier and Paul Magee in 1999.
+Category: Business Intelligence Software Company about: Phocas Software is a leading business intelligence software firm created by Myles Glashier and Paul Magee in 1999.
 Phocas has built its model on exceeding customer expectations.
 We help our customers make data-driven business decisions, uncover new sales opportunities and improve business efficiency by offering an integrated data solution.
 Whether you are an IT Manager who would like to spend less time performing reports, a Finance professional looking for a quicker way to drill down on a P&am ...